ShrekMan293/Zen-1/README.md

 input

 ### DO NOT.
 I REPEAT DO NOT USE THIS RIGHT NOW.
 IT WILL CRASH YOUR COMPUTER.
 CURRENTLY TRYING TO FIX IT

+### PROJECT DISCONTINUED
+Anybody reading this, the project is very buggy and has been discontinued, I doubt anyone will even read this, but if you are interested proceed with caution.

+Could crash your computer